 Erin’s wide-ranging experience informs her ability to foster consensus among stakeholders.
 She has led numerous projects, including new and renovated university athletic and academic facilities, rehabilitation of century-old commercial buildings and new, luxury apartments such as those in the Capitol District.
 Her projects have received awards from Omaha by Design and the Preservation Association of Lincoln.

 Cindy A. McCleary, AIA, NCARB, LEED AP

-Cindy has focused her 18-year career on public and educational architecture.
-An expert in visioning and consensus building, she is particularly adept at guiding and facilitating special interest groups, public sector clients and multiple stakeholders to realize strategically driven results.
-Her experience as a programmer and planner of public and academic libraries, civic and educational facilities, city halls, police, fire and community buildings, courts, law enforcement and police-forensic facilities has earned her a reputation for advanced thinking and strategically-driven design processes.
+An expert in visioning and consensus building, Cindy has focused her 20-year career on building an adeptness for guiding and facilitating special interest groups, public sector clients and multiple stakeholders to realize strategically driven results.
+Her experience as a programmer and planner has earned her a reputation for advanced thinking and strategically-driven design processes.

 Kristi M. Nohavec, PE, AIA, LEED AP